-Most consumers don’t realize that Samsung models numbers have special coding schemes for identifying each HDTV’s details and history.
+Most consumers don’t realize that Samsung model numbers have special coding schemes for identifying each HDTV’s details and history.
 Yes, there are specific meanings for Samsung HDTV model numbers available for North America, Europe, Asia, etc.

 Understanding Samsung HDTV Model Numbers

-Using this article, if your model does not reflect the correct modeling scheme found in the charts below (based on year and type), look for the one that matches closest to your model.
+If your model does not reflect the correct modeling scheme found in the charts below (based on year and type), look for the one that matches closest to your model.

 When viewing the image above, you see the Class Q60T QLED 4K UHD HDR Smart TV of 2020, which has different sizes, and there are more than what is shown.
 The longwinded characters are the complete model numbers in the Q60 series of TVs.

 For the QLED image above with model number QN50Q60TAFXZA, the following interpretation applies: